ningpengtao-coder/gitlab-foss/doc/development/chatops_on_gitlabcom.md

 # Chatops on GitLab.com

-Chatops on GitLab.com allows GitLabbers to run various automation tasks on GitLab.com using Slack.
+Chatops on GitLab.com allows GitLab team-members to run various automation tasks on GitLab.com using Slack.

 ## Requesting access

-GitLabbers may need access to Chatops on GitLab.com for administration tasks such as:
+GitLab team-members may need access to Chatops on GitLab.com for administration tasks such as:

-- Configuring feature flags on staging.
+- Configuring feature flags.
 - Running `EXPLAIN` queries against the GitLab.com production replica.

 To request access to Chatops on GitLab.com: